darshan-raul/Apollo11/README.md

 We will be creating a simple rest api in Golang and then extending it with a frontend and backend.
 Along the way we will explore all the services and features in the k8s ecosystem to get a handson on how to create a Complete app architecture

+follow the principles in this image when you are embarking on this journey : images/principle.jpg

 --------------------------------